-Do you have a bunch of film negatives stocked up in your storage closet?
-Tucked underneath your bed in a shoebox?
-Covered in dust in the attic?
-Let Legacybox help!
+If you have a large amount of film negatives that you would like to preserve at an affordable price, consider using Legacybox.
+We have the benefit of dealing with large scale orders so we can offer our customers the lowest prices to scan negatives.
 Our dedicated team of professionals can take those negative analog images and turn them into positive digital pictures that you can enjoy and share with friends and family for generations to come.

-Don’t miss out on your family’s history by letting your negatives wither and fade from time and neglect.
+Don’t lose your family photos by letting your old film negatives wither and fade from time in old rolls of film.
 After all, those aren’t just pictures, those are your memories wasting away in storage.
-So get them digitized today before it’s too late!
+So get them digitized today by using our negative scanning service before it’s too late!